United Cerebral Palsy-Center for Disability Services

 In 2008, the name changed to UCP of Illinois Prairieland to better represent the areas outside of Will County the agency was serving.
 In 2014 the name changed to Center for Disability Services (CDS) with the expansion of programs and services to better serve individuals with various intellectual and developmental disabilities.
 UCP-CDS operates from the former Reedswood Elementary School in Joliet.

 Services and programs were created to include individuals with autism, down syndrome, brain injury, orthopedic impairments, seizures, and multiple intellectual and developmental disabilities.
-UCP-CDS provides the Melvin J. Larson School for children ages 3-21, an Adult Training Program for individuals ages 22 and up, Family Support/Home Base, In Home Respite Services, and an After School Respite Program in an eight-county area including Will, Kankakee, Grundy, Kendall, LaSalle, DuPage, Iroquois and parts of Cook.
+UCP-CDS provides the Melvin J. Larson School for children ages 3-21, an Adult Training Program for individuals ages 22 and up, Family Support/Home Base, In Home Respite Services, and an After School Respite Program in an five-county area including Will, Kankakee, Grundy, Kendall, and Iroquois .
 UCP-CDS is a proud partner of United Way of Will and Grundy Counties.